scotws/265SXB-Guide/README.md

 [Link list](https://github.com/scotws/265SXB-Guide/blob/master/links.md)

 ## Disclaimer

-No liability for the contents of this document can be accepted.
+No liability for the contents of these documents can be accepted.
 Use the concepts, examples and information at your own risk.
 There may be errors and inaccuracies that could be damaging to your system.
 The author(s) take no responsibility for damage resulting.